 The directory is updated every week, with new products and suppliers being added all the time.

-You can search the directory by product keyword, supplier location, or brand name, which allows you to find exactly the types of products you need.
+You can search the vendor directory by product keyword, supplier location, or brand name, which allows you to find exactly the types of products you need.
 WWB also has an iPhone and Android app, enabling you to look for suppliers on the go.

 It costs $299 to gain lifetime access to Worldwide Brands.
 After purchasing a membership, you get access to all the suppliers in the directory, the community forum, customer support, and comprehensive ecommerce educational materials.